mbustama/NuOscProbExact/README.md

 ## Documentation and help

 All of the modules provided in **NuOscProbExact** have been documented using Python docstrings.
+These are human-readable by opening the source `.py` files.
+Alternatively, they can be printed from within an interactive Python session.

 To view the documentation of a module from within an interactive Python session, run, *e.g.*,
 ```python